scrapy/scrapy/docs/faq.rst

 Yes, Scrapy receives and keeps track of cookies sent by servers, and sends them back on subsequent requests, like any regular web browser does.

-For more info see :ref:`topics-request-response` and :ref:`cookies-mw`.
+For more info see :ref:`topics-request-response` and :ref:`cookiejars`.

 How can I see the cookies being sent and received from Scrapy?
 --------------------------------------------------------------